-From supercharging your scientific skills, to boarding your base in science communication or picking up tips on how to boost your career – be it in academia or outside – short courses can be one of the highlights of the General Assembly programme.
+When it comes to supercharging your scientific skills, broadening your base science communication, or picking up tips on how to boost your career, short courses can be one of the highlights of the General Assembly programme.

 But, did you know that any EGU member (you!) can propose a short course?
-You’ve got until 8 September 2017 to complete the application.
-This quick guide, will give you some pointers for submitting and organising your own short course at EGU 2018!
+You’ve got until 6 September 2018 to complete the application.
+This quick guide, will give you some pointers for submitting and organising your own short course at the EGU 2019 General Assembly!

 Before you even put pen to paper and plan your workshop, remember that the courses should provide a forum to teach your General Assembly peers something of interest.
-This means that courses should, preferably, not be connected, or only loosely connected, to any of the programme groups and should be designed to be open to all conference participants, though they can also be affiliated with one or more of the meeting’s programme groups.
+Ideally, short courses should be designed to be open to all conference participants, though they can also be affiliated with one or more of the meeting’s programme groups.

 Planning your short course

 As the organiser, you are free to choose the content and set-up of the course.
 But the content should be of interest to (a subset of) the community that the EGU represents!
-The decision as to whether your course will be included in the final conference programme is made by the programme committee chair, Susanne Buiter, and the short course programme group chairs: the ECS Union representative and Sam Illingworth.
+The decision as to whether your course will be included in the final conference programme is made by the programme committee chair, Susanne Buiter, and the short course programme group chairs: the ECS Union representative Stephanie Zihms and Sam Illingworth.

 To submit your course, you’ll need: